Personal boundaries: why they’re important for children

 - Which people can collect you from school?

 You could also create an ‘Is it all right to … ?’ table.
 Use ticks and crosses to show what it’s OK to do with people in the different circles.
 This can also be a useful visual support for autistic children.
 They could keep the table in their room to look at when they need to.

-Adapting this activity for children of different ages and abilities
+Adapting this activity for children of different ages or children with diverse abilities

-Your younger child or child with additional needs might need help to think of who should go into each circle.
+Your younger child, child with disability, autistic child or child with other additional needs might need support to think of who should go into each circle.
 You can suggest types of people, like people who help your child.
 Ask your child whether they can think of anyone else to include.